 in our school through our uniform dress code.
 Already we have had a

-lovely start to the year, will so many of our students presenting to school
+lovely start to the year, with so many of our students presenting to school

 each day in the full school uniform.
 A big thank you to all of our